samunemeth/System/README.md

         [More Info](https://www.reddit.com/r/NixOS/comments/zneyil/using_sopsnix_to_amange_wireless_secrets/)
   - [x] *Set Up:* A script for enterprise WPA networks, or check why user interfaces do not work with it.
+  - [x] *Look Into:* A cleaner way of generating host ssh keys.
+      *Maybe just manually create them on install?*
   - [ ] *Set Up:* Host keys on other machines.
   - [ ] *Fix:* The *mini greeter* seems to act up on first boot.
   - [ ] *Fix:* Alacritty not handling dynamic window titles.